AaronBDC/ReminderCookies/README.md

-# Goal Boss
+# Reminder Cookies
-A ReactJS goal list manager for multiple users via Firebase.
+A ReactJS reminder list manager with cookies baked into the browser.

 ## Getting Started
 ### Prerequisites
 - ReactJS
 - Redux
-- Firebase

 ### Installing

 ## Running the Tests